AxisVM/pyaxisvm/README.md

 * build extension modules

-On top of that, **PyAxisVM** ehnaces the type library with Python's slicing mechanism, context management and more, that enables writing clean, concise, and readable code.
+On top of that, **PyAxisVM** enhances the type library with Python's slicing mechanism, context management and more, that enables writing clean, concise, and readable code.

 ## **Installation**
 This is optional, but we suggest you to create a dedicated virtual enviroment at all times to avoid conflicts with your other projects.
 Create a folder, open a command shell in that folder and use the following command